cometa-rocks/cometa_documentation/README.md

 **Community Edition**

-The public github repo is at [github.com/cometa-rocks/cometa](https://github.com/cometa-rocks/cometa/).
+The public github repo containing the source code for installation is at [github.com/cometa-rocks/cometa](https://github.com/cometa-rocks/cometa/).
 The Community Edition does not include cloud and enterprise features and in general lags behind the leading cloud/enterprise repo.

 Co.Meta Community edition is licensed under AGPLv3.
 See the license details.
 See the [license details](#license).